QuincySu228/Predicting-RNA-Protein-Interactions/README.md

 I would like to express my deepest gratitude to my thesis advisor, **Prof. Han Zhang**, for his invaluable guidance and support throughout this project.
 I also thank my family, friends, and colleagues for their encouragement and assistance.
 This research was completed at the College of Artificial Intelligence, Nankai University.

-## References

-A comprehensive list of references is available in the thesis document, covering the foundational literature and recent advances in lncRNA-protein interaction prediction.

 ---

 For more information, the full thesis document can be accessed [here](link-to-thesis-document).
 For any inquiries or further collaboration, please contact: